clauseHQ/demo-clause-ibm-perishable-goods/README.md

 B. Authorize IBM Cloud to access your GitHub account.
 This sample will be forked into your account so you can modify it.

 C. In the `Delivery Pipeline` tab under `Tool Integrations`.
+Enter your IBM Cloud API Key.
+If you don't have a key you can create one.
 Enter the service name of your Blockchain instance from your IBM Cloud dashboard, it will be something like `Blockchain-xy`.

 D. Click `Create` to trigger the deployment, then click 'Delivery Pipeline' to monitor to progress.
 Wait for both the 'Build' and 'Deploy' stages to pass, this should take about 10 minutes.

+> Note that if deploy fails you should check the logs.
+If you have an existing Cloudant Lite plan instance the deploy will fail, as each IBM Cloud account is limited to a single Cloudant Lite plan database instance.
+You must upgrade your existing Cloudant instance to a paid plan or remove it.

 ## Step 2.
 Setup Smart Legal Contract